Move in and move out

 Please leave pets at home as they are NOT allowed in the residence halls.

 We will have a limited amount of wheeled carts available.
-However, keep in mind that most residence halls do not have elevators.
-The carts are only helpful to the exterior doors.
-Eagle and Reuter are the only halls with elevators and we will limit capacity in each elevator.
+However, keep in mind that Eagle and Reuter are the only residence halls that have elevators.
+In most cases, the carts are only helpful to the exterior doors.

-Permits for the 2022-23 school year are valid on 8/15/22.
-During move in, follow the directions for loading/unloading.
-On Monday evening, September 5th, move your vehicle to the lot which you have a permit.
-Any vehicles without a permit or vehicles parked in a wrong lot will receive a citation starting on Tuesday, September 6th.
+On Monday evening, September 4th, move your vehicle to the lot which you have a permit.
+Any vehicles without a permit or vehicles parked in a wrong lot will receive a citation starting on Tuesday, September 5th.

 The best unloading parking lot for each Residence Hall (Review campus map):